zynolo/zynolo.github.io/_pages/about.md

 # 🔥 News
 - *2025.11*: &nbsp;🎉🎉 My doctoral desseration was awarded as "Outstanding Doctoral Dissertations of Shaanxi Province (陕西省优秀博士论文)"
-- *2025.11*: &nbsp;🎉🎉 I give a talk in Shanghai Jiaotong University, Paris Elite Institute of Technology.
+- *2025.11*: &nbsp;🙌🙌 I give a talk in Shanghai Jiaotong University, Paris Elite Institute of Technology.
 - *2025.05*: &nbsp;🎉🎉 One paper is accepted by KDD 2025.
 - *2025.05*: &nbsp;🎉🎉 One paper is accepted by ICML 2025.
 - *2025.05*: &nbsp;🎉🎉 One paper is accepted by IJCAI 2025.